Qrashi/Qrashi/README.md

 <!-- These icons are a beautiful creation by this nice guy: https://github.com/carlsednaoui/gitsocial -->
 ## Hi, it's me, Fritz 👋

-I am an 18 year old student at [BRG-APP Innsbruck](https://www.brg-app.tsn.at/)
+I am an 19 year old student at [BRG-APP Innsbruck](https://www.brg-app.tsn.at/)

+I mostly do "best practice" projects to try and learn as much as possible.
+But also a lot of fun projects =) Feel free to have a look.

 ### 📬 You can find / contact me on
 **-** [GitLab](https://gitlab.com/Qrashi), where some of my other stuff is hosted on <br>